 In season one, episode four, "Phantom Traveller", Dean and Sam discover that every time someone says God's name in Latin (or Christo for Christ) out loud, demons will react most ferociously.
 Although the boys never use this tactic again, it is used by the nephilim Jack in season 13 for the first time since season one

 Misha Collins has played the greatest number of characters for an individual actor on the show.
 He not only plays Castiel but has also played Lucifer, Jimmy Novak, Leviathan!Cas, Human!Cas, EndVerse!Cas, Crazy!Cas, God!Cas, and even himself, Misha Collins.
 Jared Padalecki plays as many characters.
 Besides Sam, he played Lucifer, Gadreel, Leviathan Sam, Souless Sam, Shapeshifter Sam, Himself, and briefly Meg.
-Oddly enough, Jensen Ackles, his on-screen brother, has played the fewest characters, playing only Dean Winchester, Leviathan Dean, Shapeshifter Dean, and Himself.
+Oddly enough, Jensen Ackles, his on-screen brother, has played the fewest characters, playing only Dean Winchester, Leviathan Dean, Shapeshifter Dean, the archangel Michael Dean, and Himself.
 In a later season, he also played Demon Dean, when the mark of Cain changed him.
 Demon Dean made his first appearance in season three, episode ten, "Dream a Little Dream of Me".

 In season five, episode five, "Fallen Idols", Paris Hilton was a guest star.
 At the end of that episode, Dean says: "I've never even seen House of Wax."
 House of Wax (2005) starred Hilton and Jared Padalecki.